IB Diploma Programme (Grades 11-12)

 Of the School

-- Coordinators and the Special Education specialists and/or Counselors will apply to IB in a timely manner for student accommodations for IB assessments.
+- Coordinators apply to IB in a timely manner for student accommodations for IB assessments.

 Of the Teacher